MIDDLE FORK SALMON KAYAKING

-Kayakers are welcome to join any of our Middle Fork trips, these two dates are just our kayak specific trips.
+Kayakers are welcome to join any of our Middle Fork trips, this date is promoted as kayak trip.
+We put at least one guide in a kayak this week.
 Space limited to 14 kayakers.

 Included: Transportation to the river from Stanley, Idaho and from the river back to Salmon, Idaho.
 All meals, starting with lunch the first day and ending with lunch the last day.
 We provide the use of our sleeping gear and tents, or you can bring your own gear and receive a $40 discount.
 We also provide you with dry bags for your clothing and night gear as well as a small dry bag for use during the day.

 Not included: Prices do not include motels before and after the trip and guide gratuities.

 Charter trips are available for groups of 15 or more.
 This means your group has reserved the entire trip.
 Ask for details.